mbusigin/disbatch/docs/Design.md

 * FIXME: UPDATE IT for `activequeues` and `ignorequeues`:

   The `nodes_pin` and `nodes_ignore` attributes are mutually exclusive.
-If using pin, it is exclusive to the specified nodes.
-If using ignore, it will run on all nodes except for those specified.
+If using pin, it is exclusive to the specified DENs.
+If using ignore, it will run on all DENs except for those specified.
 If both are erroneously provided, nodes_pin takes precedence over nodes_ignore.

 * FIXME: custom GridFS info: